-Spread out high in the Andes, colonial Huancavelica was founded by Spanish conquistadors in the 16th century, and they promptly discovered rich veins of silver and mercury threaded through the rocky hillsides.
-The abundant mercury was vital in the extraction of silver from mines in Peru and Bolivia, including Potosí.
-Although mining was difficult at 3,680 meters (12,979 feet), the Spanish succeeded in making the city an important profit center that today has grown to a population of around 40,000.
+Spread out high in the Andes, Huancavelica was founded in the 16th century by Spanish conquistadors, who discovered deep veins of mercury threading its rocky hillsides.
+The poisonous metal was vital in the extraction of silver from the mines in Peru and Bolivia, including the staggeringly rich Cerro Rico in Potosí.
+Although harvesting it was difficult at 3,680 meters (12,979 feet), the Spanish were nonetheless able to turn Huancavelica into a key commercial town that today has settled into a population of around 50,000.

-With improved transportation links, Huancavelica’s traditional culture and relaxed atmosphere are more accessible to the adventurous traveler.
-You'll still see traditional costumes worn by women in the markets and shops, and the narrow, cobbled streets are still lined with elegant, colonial-style mansions and 16th-century churches.
-Residents from all over the region crowd the sprawling Sunday market as well as the daily food market at the corner of Muñoz and Barranca.
+Owing to the improved transportation, Huancavelica’s traditional culture and relaxed atmosphere are now more accessible to the adventurous traveler.
+Here you'll see local women sporting chukus (spangled, flowered hats) in the markets and shops, while the narrow, cobbled streets are still lined with elegant, colonial-style mansions and 16th-century churches.
+On weekends, residents from all over the region crowd the sprawling Sunday market, where you can buy everything from hand-knitted scarves to seemingly endless varieties of potatoes.

-Most crafts and clothing are made in the villages on the outskirts of Huancavelica, and you're welcome to visit the artisans' shops.
-Other neighboring explorations include the viewpoints from Potaqchiz, a short stroll up the hill from San Cristóbal.
-Thermal baths are on the hillside across from town.
+Most local crafts and clothing are made in the villages on the outskirts of Huancavelica, and visiting the artisans' shops provides a fascinating glimpse into the local economy.
+Other nearby attractions include the miradores (lookouts) from Qoripaqcha, a short stroll up the hill from San Cristóbal, as well as the thermal baths on the hillside across from town.